lululombard/tesmart-lan-homeassistant/README.md

 # TESMart TCPIP Control

-This component enables control of Tesmart LAN 232 devices including KVMs, Matrixes, and Soundbars.
+This component enables control of Tesmart LAN 232 devices including KVMs, Matrixes, and Switches.

 Included, but not limited to, are: